Corporate Strategy

 (2) Intensified Competition

-The markets for our products are subject to significant competition.
-Our competitors may have advantages over us in areas such as research and development, production capacity, financial strength and human resources.
-While we are improving our work environment by enacting diversity-based promotions and working-style reforms, we are also seeking to hire qualified individuals by hiring new graduates and engaging in year-round recruitment.
-However, if we are unable to secure talented researchers, engineers, and other human resources; if key personnel leave us to work for our competitors; or if we are unable to sufficiently improve efficiency of our business operations due, for example, to delays in digital transformation (DX) initiatives, our competitiveness relative to our competitors may decline.
-In addition, customers of our products such as the manufacturers of displays and assembled products, who also face severe competition in their respective markets, may among other things terminate or reduce orders for our products, whether to adjust product quality or reduce costs, or as a result of their corporate reorganization or a change in their business strategies.
-While we seek to strengthen our business by utilizing methods such as the development of high added-value products via the use of differentiated technology, if we are unable to compete effectively in the markets in which we sell our products, our market share could decrease and this could have an adverse effect on our financial condition, operational results and cash flows.
+The markets in which we operate our products continue to face intense competition.
+Our competitors may be more competitive than our group in areas such as research and development, production capacity, financial resources and human capital.
+In addition, we are working to create a more comfortable work environment by promoting diversity and reforming work styles, while also actively seeking to acquire talented individuals through new graduate recruitment and year-round hiring of experienced professionals.
+However, if we are unable to secure talented researchers, engineers, and other human resources; if key personnel leave us to work for our competitors; or if we are unable to sufficiently improve efficiency of our business operations due to delays in digital transformation (DX) initiatives or other factors, our competitiveness may decline relative to our competitors.
+In addition, customers of our products, including the manufacturers of displays and assembled products, who also face intense competition in their respective markets, may switch from our group to competitors or reduce orders for our products, either to improve product quality or reduce costs, or due to corporate reorganization or changes in their business strategies.
+While we seek to strengthen our business through the development of high value-added products using differentiated technology, if we are unable to compete effectively with other companies, our market share may decline, which could have an adverse effect on our financial condition, operating results and cash flows.

 (3) Delay in Transformation of Business Portfolio